vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/events.md

 ### Registering a Notification event handler

-Notification event handlers are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) using the `WithNotificationEvent<TEvent>()` builder extension method to identify the event you want to handle and then calling the `RegisterHandler<THandler>()` method to register your handler(s) for that event.
+Notification event handlers are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) interface using the `WithNotificationEvent<TEvent>()` builder extension method to identify the event you want to handle and then calling the `RegisterHandler<THandler>()` method to register your handler(s) for that event.

 ````csharp